RuiAreiasMAT/mat.tap.query.api/docs/GettingStarted.md

 }
 ```

+- `influxDbUrl` is the address of the InfluxDb instance used to store data.
+- `measurementName` is the name of the InfluxDb database (timeseries).
+Usually, this is the same as the topic name of the stream.
+- `identifier` is string that uniquely identifies the connection.
+- `sqlServerConnectionString` is the connection details of the database that stores the session metadata.

 You can also update and delete existing connections using `PUT` and `DELETE` requests.
 Please refer to the [Swagger UI](#swagger) for more information.

 ## Query connection